Saud-Bin-Shahid/Dmoney-API-Automation-by-Postman/README.md

 # Dmoney-API-Automation

 ## About This Project
-### Dmoney is demo financial money transfer   Automated dmoney API using Postman where test cases are added for Login,Creating users, and performed testing for CRUD operations.
+### Dmoney is demo financial money transfer system.
+Automated dmoney API using Postman where test cases are added for Login,Creating users, and performed testing for CRUD operations.

 # Dmoney API Documentation
 - Test Reports: